 to protection and to individual assessment: victims must be protected from both the offender and from risk of further harm by the criminal justice system itself.
 The protection needs are based on an individual assessment.

 For further reading, please see the Commission’s webpage on victim’s rights, and the Directive 2012/29/EU of 25 October 2012 establishing minimum standards on the rights, support and protection of victims of crime.

+In 2021, the European Commission has launched an evaluation of the Directive and may decide to revise the rules concerning victims of crimes.

 Your rights as suspect or accused of an offence